vaibhavshah08/college-dunia-clone/frontend/README.md

-# CampusConnect Frontend
+# Meraki Frontend

-A React frontend application for the CampusConnect platform, built with Material-UI and TypeScript.
+A React frontend application for the Meraki platform, built with Material-UI and TypeScript.

 ## Features